albedo-engine/swizzler/README.md

 ### Swizzle

-#### Descriptors

-Descriptors describe how to use a source image, and what channel to extract.
+Channel descriptors describe how to use a source image, and what channel to extract.

-Descriptors can be created using a `String` to which the channel is appended, from a path, or even directly from a loaded image:
+There are several ways to create descriptors:

 ```rust
 use swizzler::{ChannelDescriptor};